Can an Employer Withdraw a Job Offer if You Counter Offer?

 For example, a candidate may have lost his or her original job after giving notice to their prior employer, or he or she may have incurred moving expenses to relocate for the new job.
 There are other exceptions that can protect applicants when a job offer has been rescinded.

 Employers can not withdraw an offer for discriminatory reasons, such as race, religion, sexual orientation, age or gender.
-In addition, if a contract for services has been signed, it will supersede employment-at-will and protect the candidate.
+Also, if a contract for services has been signed, it will supersede employment-at-will and protect the candidate.

 How to Successfully Counter Offer